Become An Americorps Partner Site

 - Designate a site supervisor for your potential AmeriCorps member

-- Develop a position description for your AmeriCorps Member
+- Develop a service description and service plan for your AmeriCorps Member

-- Sign and submit the partner site Letter of Agreement and commit $6,000 of financial contribution
+- Sign and submit the partner site Letter of Agreement and commit $6,000 of financial contribution, pending award

 ALREADY A PARTNER SITE…WHAT’S NEXT?